golaravel/laravel4.2docs/upgrade.md

 ### Encryption Defaults

 Add a new `cipher` option in your `app/config/app.php` configuration file.
-The value of this option shuold be `MCRYPT_RIJNDAEL_256`.
+The value of this option should be `MCRYPT_RIJNDAEL_256`.

 	'cipher' => MCRYPT_RIJNDAEL_256

-This seting may be used to control the default cipher used by the Laravel envryption facilities.
+This setting may be used to control the default cipher used by the Laravel encryption facilities.

+> **Note:** In Laravel 4.2, the default cipher is `MCRYPT_RIJNDAEL_128` (AES), which is considered to be the most secure cipher.
+Changing the cipher back to `MCRYPT_RIJNDAEL_256` is required to decrypt cookies/values that were encrypted in Laravel <= 4.1

 ### Soft Deleting Models Now Use Traits

 If you are using soft deleting models, the `softDeletes` property has been removed.
-You should now use the `SoftDeletingTrait` like so:
+You must now use the `SoftDeletingTrait` like so:

 	use Illuminate\Database\Eloquent\SoftDeletingTrait;